January 26th, 2016 by Noel

 Anyway, after freaking out for a while and doing some searches on the Internet for the absolute most perfect data recovery software that has ever been created that can somehow recover files from a hard drive that is a brick, I finally chilled a little bit.
 Decided to weigh my options when I was looking to recovery my Mac laptop.
 I checked out this forum.
 Most of the data recovery techniques were way over my head.
 So, I did a couple searches and decided to contact a company called Hard Drive Recovery Group.
 The guy I talked to was actually pretty cool and I’m surprised at how well he was able to diagnose the problem with my hard drive over the phone.
 I was calmed down right away because I could tell that he was an expert immediately.
 I don’t typically deal very much in terms of IDE or SATA, so the whole thing, needless to say, impressed me a lot.
 Hardware has never really been my game, let’s say.

-He said that Read the rest of this entry »
+He said that it was likely that I would need clean room data recovery in order to get all my files back.
+Read the rest of this entry »

 June 13th, 2015 by Noel

 Among various marketing tools, blogging is the most powerful one, but only for those who know how to create the best content.
 Those who are wondering how to start a blog should answer many questions before making any further decisions.

 The first thing one should think about is if he needs a blog.
 This requires some sort of commitment, and it is not enough to create a blog and leave it that way.
 Those who do not enjoy writing will never succeed, but there is also an alternative; creating an audio or video blog.